arealclimber/rename_file_script/README.md

 ## Usage

 1. Ensure you have Python 3.x installed.
-2. Download the `main.py` file.
+2. Download the `rename_file_script` folder.
+3. Create a folder named `input` and place your files in it.
-3. Run the script:
+4. Run the script:

    ```
+   cd rename_file_script
    python3 main.py
    ```

-4. When prompted, enter the desired prefix for the renamed files (or press Enter to use the default "report_thumbnail").
+5. When prompted, enter the desired prefix for the renamed files (or press Enter to use the default "report_thumbnail").

 ## Notes